artsy/ezel/README.md

 ### Project vs. Apps vs. Components

-Monolithic frameworks tend to organize your code by type such as /views, /stylesheets, /javascripts, etc. As your app grows larger this becomes an awkward and unmaintable way to delineate parts of your project.
+Monolithic frameworks tend to organize your code by type such as /views, /stylesheets, /javascripts, etc. As your app grows larger this becomes an awkward and unmaintainable way to delineate parts of your project.
 Easel encourages grouping files into conceptual pieces instead of by type.
 There are three different levels of this organization:

 #### Project